TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- write to streflop dev about that copysign should be bivariate

 - during akimbo, only drop when the G is released, not right away when it is pressed
 	- when G is still held, you can press either LPM or RPM to decide which weapon to drop
 	- if G was released without holding lpm or rpm, drop the most recently wielded item as always